 - After the 10-kingdom confederacy is established, another king will arise, uproot three of the ten, and set himself up as king over all ten.
-Most commentators believe this other king will be the Last-Days' Dictator, but the imagery could also apply to the False Prophet identified in Revelation 13.
-For convenience sake, let's refer to the resulting composite beast as the Last-Days' Empire, since God chooses not to differentiate the two at this stage of Scripture
+It's easy to identify this "little horn" king will be the Last-Days' Dictator.

 - This last-days' composite beast will NOT be very nice or very smart.
 He blasphemes God and persecutes God's people Israel.

 - "He shall think to change the times and law."
 This is an important clue as to the Islamic flavor of the last-days' beast.
 The militant islamist groups all seek to establish Sharia law.